Freedom Flotilla II: Violations

-On 1 July, the American-manned flotilla boat Audacity of Hope, which was not carrying any aid, sailed from Perama in violation of this Greek ban.
+On 1 July, the American-crewed flotilla boat Audacity of Hope, which was not carrying any aid, sailed from Perama in violation of this Greek ban.
 It was intercepted after about ten minutes by an armed Hellenic Coast Guard boat and two Zodiac speedboats.
 An hours-long standoff ensued, with the coast guard initially trying to persuade the boat to turn back.
 Eventually, the boat was boarded by armed coast guard personnel and escorted to a Greek naval facility.
 Greek authorities arrested the American captain of the boat, John Klusmire, and held him on charges of endangering the lives of the boat's passengers, which is a felony, and of trying to leave port without permission.
 Activists responded by launching a hunger strike.
 Klusmire was released from custody on 5 July, but the charges against him were not dropped.
 "Only a fool thought we'd get to Gaza given what happened last year.
 We knew we'd be stopped," said Henry Norr, an activist on the boat.

-On 4 July, the mainly Canadian-manned Tahrir sailed from Crete in violation of the ban.
+On 4 July, the mainly Canadian-crewed Tahrir sailed from Crete in violation of the ban.
 It did so without its original Greek crew on board, and instead with "international volunteers" piloting the boat.
 Canadian Soha Kneen and Australian Michael Coleman were arrested after they used kayaks to surround a Greek coast guard vessel pursuing the boat.
 The coast guard vessel caught up to the Tahrir after about 15 minutes.
 Passengers attempted to protect the wheelhouse by draping it with netting and blocking doorways by sitting in front of them and linking arms.
 The Tahrir was sprayed with water cannons, boarded by armed officers, and towed back to port.
 One activist claimed that two officers boarded the boat, and one had a pistol drawn as he approached the boat's wheelhouse to take control.
 Canadian citizen Sandra Ruch, who was responsible for the boat, was arrested on charges of illegally sailing without permission.
 Fifty other passengers were detained by the Greek coastal authority.
 Activists claimed that the coast guard vessel rammed the boat against a cement pier and demanded that it be fixed immediately at Greece's expense.
 Activists Soha Kneen and Michael Coleman were tried and found guilty of obstructing the interception of the Tahrir, and were sentenced to 30 days in prison.
 Both had their sentences suspended and were released, but were fined 246 Euros in court costs.